edgeless-project/nextless/README.md

 ### Minimize resource utilization on constrained nodes.

-The system should allow nodes to

-2) Never

 ## License

 The Repository is licensed under the MIT License.
 Please refer to